Philosophy

 Q: Please tell me what is meant by offenseless chanting.
 With the mind wandering so often and the many distractions of this material world, please advise on what can be done to rest our minds on Krishna Bhagavan while chanting.

-A: The root of all offenses is insincerity.
+A: The root of most offenses is insincerity.
 So first of all, if we are sincere then even if we are somewhat ignorant of all the rules and regulations Krishna will help us to gradually overcome the offensive stage.

 The remedy for offensive chanting is more chanting while trying to avoid the offenses.
 Thus the chanting will become pure.
 Padma Purana states: